 The Surgery and After Care

 "The length of the surgery depends on what needs to be done.
 It can take anywhere from an hour to four or five.
-Often it will be done as a day case, so you can be in and out in the same day.
+Often it will be done as a day case, so you can be in and out on the same day.
 Or you may need to stay overnight, if it's been quite long or done late in the afternoon, to make sure you have enough time to recuperate.

 "From a practical point of view, you will need a couple of weeks off work, but it can take up to 18 months for the nose to finally settle and for you to see the finished result," Golchin explains.

-"There will be some special cleansing that you will need to do for the first 10 days, as you have a plaster over your nose.
+"There will be some special cleansing that you will need to do for the first 10 days, as you will have plaster over your nose.
 Once that period is over it's more about leaving everything to settle down and for the swelling to go down.
 Contact sport is out, as it takes about three months for the nose to become solid again."

 As for follow-up appointments, this will vary depending on the patient and surgeon, but typically Golchin has a follow-up appointment with the patient two weeks after surgery and then six weeks after.